holunda-io/camel-zeebe-legacy/README.md

 messaging (SNS in this case).
 A lot of other use cases are thinkable in which a lightweight integration of task workers without relying on direct access to the Zeebe broker is required.

-This is the motivation for the camel-zeebe library providing an integration mechanism with Apache Camel:
+This is the motivation for the camel-zeebe library providing an integration mechanism with Apache Camel.
+Apache Camel is a well-established integration library implementing dozens of Enterprise Integration Patterns.

 * you run a broker ring on some host / isolated LAN segment
 * you implement Zeebe client adapters that are located close to the broker and have direct access to it via TCP/IP.